harness/developer-hub/docs/feature-flags/ff-ccm/using-ff-ccm.md

 ---
 title: Features Flag with Cloud Cost Management Overview
-description: This page discusses using Harness Feature Flags with Cloud Cost Module, how to use it and common FAQs on how it's used.
+description: This page discusses using Harness Feature Flags with Cloud Cost Module and how it's used.
 sidebar_position: 10
 ---

 This page describes using Cloud Cost Management with Harness Feature Flags (FF).

 :::info note
-If you'd like to learn more about Cloud Cost Management at Harness, you can have a read of the [Harness Cloud Cost Management (CCM) Overview](./ff-what-is-ccm.md) page.
+If you'd like to learn more about Cloud Cost Management at Harness, you can have a read of the [Harness Cloud Cost Management (CCM) Overview](../../cloud-cost-management/get-started/overview.md) page.
 :::

 # Feature Flags with Cloud Cost Module Overview